 What is chronic absenteeism?

 Chronic absenteeism means missing too much school for any reason excused or unexcused.
 Experts and a growing number of states define chronic absenteeism as missing 10% (or around 18 days) during a school year.
-(Attendanceworks.com)
+(Attendanceworks.org)

 Reasons for chronic absences: